vabhv1903/Decentralized-RideShare/README.md

 - <b>Passenger Request Ride</b>

-    - Passenger request a ride and is waiting for a driver to accept the ride.
+    - Passenger requests a ride and is waiting for a driver to accept the ride.
     - When the request is made, user sends price of ride in Ether which gets held by the contract.
     - Passenger get full refund if ride is canceled.

 - <b>Driver Accepts Ride</b>

     - Driver has accept the ride and is waiting for user to confirm picked up.
-    - When the driver accepts ride, user is notifiyed and the driver's Ether address is set within the ride.
+    - When the driver accepted ride, user is notifiyed and the driver's Ether address is set within the ride.
     - Passenger get full refund if canceled.
     - If canceled by driver, state will return to Passenger Request Ride.

 - <b>Passenger Confirms Pick Up</b>

-    - Passenger confirms pick up and is waiting to be drop off by driver.
+    - Passenger confirms pick up and is waiting to be dropped off by driver.
     - Driver cut is 25%, passenger cut is 75% if canceled.

 - <b>Driver Confirms Drop Off</b>